FBruzzesi/anyschema/docs/user-guide/best-practices.md

 * Use generators: Yield instead of returning a list for memory efficiency.
 * Handle nested structures: Recursively convert nested schemas.
 * Validate input: Check that the spec is the expected format.
-* Convert metadata consistently: Have a clear mapping from your format to anyschema metadata.
+* Convert constraints and metadata consistently: Have a clear mapping from your format to anyschema constraints and metadata.
 * Document the expected input format: Make it clear what spec format you accept.

 ```python exec="true" source="above" session="best-practices"